flxzt/deskassistant-host/README.md

 ```

 ## Regenerate Bindings

-to generate and install the bindings in the venv, run
+To generate and install the bindings in the `venv`, run
 ```bash
 maturin develop
 ```